 “So would this logo intrigue you?
 Maybe encourage you to find out more?”

 “Probably not.
 It doesn’t look like something I’d be interested in.”

 “Great.
 That’s been really, really helpful.
 Karen will show you out.
 Don’t forget to collect your expenses from reception.”

 Anyway, I had an idea and the others thought it was worth running with, so I dug out Photoshop Elements and designed it myself.

-I wonder how many other people have the same attitude, i.e. “I’m no expert but I have the time to learn, and what’s to be lost by having a go?”
-Fixing things that they otherwise couldn’t be bothered to fix, making bread, sewing (if only face marks), doing some decoration or a bit of work in the garden.
+I wonder how many other people now have the same attitude, i.e. “I’m no expert but I have the time to learn, and what’s to be lost by having a go?”
+Fixing things that they otherwise couldn’t be bothered to fix, making bread, sewing (even if it’s just face marks), doing some decoration or a bit of work in the garden.
 Even washing their car, though that is a bit extreme.

 Everyone seems to be a bit more ambitious with their cooking.
 I used to survive on scraps at lunchtime, but with both of us now at home all day proper meals are now being prepared.